 This digital nomad job may sound super obvious, but it’s often overlooked.

 If you take your current job on the road, you won’t need to earn any new skills.

-Thanks to all the quarantines of 2020, companies are now realizing that most jobs can be done at home.
+Companies now realize that many jobs can be done at home.
 And if they can be done at home, they can probably be done from a beach in Thailand.